swcarpentry/shell-novice/01-filedir.md

 What if we want to change our current working directory?
 Before we do this,
-`pwd` shows us that we're in `/users/vlad`, and `ls` without any parameters shows us that directory's contents:
+`pwd` shows us that we're in `/users/vlad`, and `ls` without any arguments shows us that directory's contents:

 ~~~
 $ pwd